pji/blackjack/README.rst

 	* Allow casino to react to players.
 	* Add casino catching and removing card counting players.
 	* Allow players to join a table partway through the shoe.
+* Add optional rules.
+    * Allow splitting more than once.
+    * Allow resplitting aces.
+    * Allow early surrender.
+    * Allow dealer hitting soft 17.
+    * Allow 6:5 payout on player blackjack.
+    * Allow doubling only on hard totals of 9, 10, or 11.
+    * Allow side bets.
+    * Add late surrender.
+    * Add doubling after split.
 * Build UI for saving and restoring game state.
-* Allow splitting more than once.
 * Add ability to configure by file.
 * Allow multiple human players to play in single game over network.
 * Add "How-To" to help.